What FTP connection settings should I be using?

 This is an FTP settings / configuration reference guide.
 When connecting to a Websavers server to upload or download files there are two supported mechanisms: FTPS and SFTP.
 Standard FTP is no longer accepted by any of our servers due to the security issues inherent in the File Transfer Protocol (passwords are sent in the clear, with no encryption, making them easy to steal).

 To connect to a Websavers server you must use FTP with TLS/SSL on port 21.
-If you're provided the option to choose SSL or TLS on port 21 (rather than both), choose TLS.
+(Not Implicit SSL on port 990 - this will not work) If you're provided the option to choose SSL or TLS on port 21 (rather than both), choose TLS.

-Host / Server: use the server's hostname.
-This is shown in Plesk after you click Manage beside your hosting plan.
-You may alternately use ftp.yourdomain.com or just yourdomain.com*
+- Host / Server: use the server's hostname.
+This is shown in the Client Centre after you click Settings beside your hosting plan.
+If the domain is pointed to Websavers, you may alternately use ftp.yourdomain.com or just yourdomain.com*

 FileZilla Example: Choose "Site Manager" under the File menu.
 Add a new site and under the General tab, fill out the Host, Port, Protocol, Username and Password according to the info above.
 Under "Transfer Settings" tab, be sure to select "Passive" as your Transfer Mode.
 You may also wish to limit the number of simultaneous connections to 3 or less.
 Click Connect to connect to the server.